poldi2018/poldis_cookbook/README.md

 * IP = 0.0.0.0
 * PORT = 5000

+Please copy the url in deploy section on Heroku.
+The command to add the heroku site as a remote to push to should look like this:

+heroku git:remote -a YOURPROJECT-URL.git.

+Finally, the project need to be pushed to Heroku platform by executing

+git push heroku master

 # CURRENT ISSUES

 * addressing an album in imgbb database is not possible.
 Passing a key-value pair like {“album”: “test”} inside the data dictionary did not succeed, nor throwed an error.